-My 5 Step Method for Preparing Professional Quality Brown Sauces
+My 5-Step Method for Preparing Professional Quality Brown Sauces

 What is a Sauce?

-Now that can cover a lot of territory.
+Now that can cover a lot of territories.
 It goes on to say, "In the days before refrigeration, however, sauces were more often used to smother the taste of foods that had begun to go bad."

-But in the 19th century, the French created an intricate process for making sauces that is still being taught in cooking schools all over the world.
+But in the 19th century, the French created an intricate process for making sauces that are still being taught in cooking schools worldwide.
 This process involves numerous steps.

 Why is it so difficult to make great sauces at home?

 As Chef Alton Brown says in his cookbook, I'm Just Here For The Food, "By and large, most home cooks don't do sauce…and that's too bad.
 Traditional sauces are indeed scary."